webdsagency/meowallet_wc/readme.txt

 License: GPLv3
 License URI: http://www.gnu.org/licenses/gpl-3.0.en.html

-MEO Wallet WC is a plugin for WooCommerce that provids possibility for merchants to accept payments from Wallet.pt
+MEO Wallet Payment Gateway is a plugin for WooCommerce that provids possibility for merchants to accept payments from Wallet.pt

  == Description ==

-MEO Wallet WC Plugin is a payment gateway for WooCommerce.
+MEO Wallet Payment Gateway Plugin is a payment gateway for WooCommerce.
 Users will be redirected to MEO Wallet website where they can pay via Wallet, Multibanco (The Portuguese payment method) and VISA or MASTERCARD.

 Checkout our portfolio at: http://www.webds.pt